dortania/OpenCore-Install-Guide/macos-limits.md

 # Hardware Limitations

-With macOS, there's numerous hardware limitation you need to be aware of before stepping foot into an installation.
-This is due to the limited amount of hardware Apple supports, and so we're either limited by what Apple or what patches the community has created.
+With macOS, there are numerous hardware limitations you need to be aware of before stepping foot into an installation.
+This is due to the limited amount of hardware Apple supports, so we're either limited by Apple or what patches the community has created.

-The main hardware section to be verified are:
+The main hardware sections to be verified are:

 * [CPU](#cpu-support)
 * [GPU](#gpu-support)